 Not surprisingly, Weaver says the most persistent caricature of the Bernie supporter is a myth.
 He takes on what he calls the “Berniebros meme advanced by the media and echoed by the Clinton campaign.”

-“There is no doubt that there were some supporters who posted offensive and hateful content,” Weaver concedes but says the campaign tried “to tamp it down.”
+“There is no doubt that there were some supporters who posted offensive and hateful content,” Weaver concedes, adding the campaign tried “to tamp it down.”

 What’s irks Weaver more, however, is that this meme devalued the real support Bernie had from minority communities and fed the narrative that Sanders could only win white dudes.

-He also recounts a moment when campaign aides watched a four-minute ad for Sanders featuring Erica Garner, the daughter of Eric Garner, a black man who a policeman choked to death on the street in New York City for allegedly selling loose cigarettes and later became a rallying rallying cry against police violence.
+He also recounts a moment when campaign aides watched a four-minute ad for Sanders featuring Erica Garner, the daughter of Eric Garner, the black man choked to death by police on the street in New York City for allegedly selling loose cigarettes, whose "I can't breathe" plea became a rallying cry against police violence.

-“He’s not scared to go up against the criminal justice system, he’s not scared,” Garner says of Sanders in the ad while recounting the death of her father.
-Weaver says that when they first watched the ad: “As I looked around at the rest of the staff, I understood what the expression ‘not a dry eye in the house,’ really meant.”.
+“He’s not scared to go up against the criminal justice system.
+He’s not scared,” Garner says of Sanders in the ad while recounting the death of her father.
+Weaver recalls when he first watched the ad with campaign colleagues: “As I looked around at the rest of the staff, I understood what the expression ‘not a dry eye in the house’ really meant.”

-There was some truth to the narrative Black voters largely preferred Clinton during the primary race but Weaver argues that had more to do with Clinton’s decades of experience in Democratic politics rather than a racial tone-deafness from Bernie.
+There was some truth to the narrative that black voters largely preferred Clinton during the primary race, but Weaver argues it had more to do with Clinton’s decades of experience in Democratic politics rather than a racial tone-deafness from Bernie.

 And of course, Bernie would have …

-Weaver also ends the book with this message, echoing what’s become an anthem among Sanders supporters since Trump won in 2016.
-“Finally, let me be upfront about what I am sure is painfully obvious,” Weaver writes.
+Weaver also ends the book with a message echoed as an anthem by many Sanders supporters after Trump took the election: “Finally, let me be upfront about what I am sure is painfully obvious,” Weaver writes.